Effective Form Design Tips for Web Designers to Boost Lead Capture

 Example: A country selector that defaults to a user’s location or provides common answers can reduce friction.
 The goal is to minimise the effort needed to complete the form.

-Smart Defaults to Streamline Input
+Smart Defaults to Streamline tips for Web Designers

 8. Optimise Field Labels and Error Messages